rhulse/kiosk-application-framework/README.md

 The plan for deployment of completed interactives - so you don't have to build, and thumbdrive it to your kiosk - is to provide a script similar to github-pages that allows commandline deployment direct to the Kiosk over SSH.
 (If you know Rails, think "cap production deploy").

 Keep it simple will be the mantra here.
-If someone want a more 'enterprise' solution, the script could be used to push to master and trigger a remote build.
+If someone wants a more 'enterprise' solution, the script could be used to push to master and trigger a remote build.

 At this stage the Kiosk Application Framework expects to be served via a web server.
 It is fairly simple to setup Ubuntu (for example) on a PC as a Kiosk appliance.
 Don't bother with Windows - it requires a lot of changes to make it into a suitable Kiosk service, plus (of course) Ubuntu is Libre/Free.